david-hernandez/composer-tutorial/10-Extra/README.md

 https://getcomposer.org/doc/04-schema.md#extra

-Composer supports adding an `extra` section for supplying arbitrary information scrips might need.
+Composer supports adding an `extra` section for supplying arbitrary information scripts might need.
 We'll use this to supply information that the Drupal scaffolder will use.

 When we first setup a project, one of the questions asked us for a `type`.
 The answer we gave was `project`, since